debiki/talkyard-prod-one/README.md

 The rest of this document is about how to install Talkyard on a new server.
 -->

-Installation overview: You'll rent a virtual private server (VPS) somewhere, then download and install Talkyard, then sign up for a send-emails service and configure email settings.
+Installation overview: You'll rent a virtual private server (VPS), then download and install Talkyard, then sign up for a send-emails service and configure email settings.
 Then optionally configure OpenAuth login for Google, Facebook, Twitter, GitHub.
 And off-site backups.